-On Tuesday, the Los Angeles County Civilian Oversight Commission responsible for overseeing the Los Angeles County Sheriff’s Department unanimously voted to launch an inquiry into reports of harassment targeting families whose loved ones have been killed by LA County Sheriff’s deputies.
+On Tuesday, the Los Angeles County Civilian Oversight Commission responsible for overseeing the LA County Sheriff’s Department unanimously voted to launch an inquiry into reports of harassment targeting families whose loved ones have been killed by sheriff’s deputies.

 Those who spoke before the commission on the topic told stories of heavy LASD presence at their family members’ funerals and memorial sites.
 Deputies, they said, taunted those in attendance, made rude hand gestures, laughed and, in at least one instance, made arrests, as family and friends gathered to grieve their lost loved ones.
 Many of these families who told of being targeted have protested the way their loved ones died, and filed lawsuits against the department.